XanaduAI/flamingpy/README.md

     ```
     If you are a developer, you also need to run `pip install -r dev-requirements.txt` to get additional dependencies.

 You can now switch to your Python IDE, set `ft-stack` as the interpreter, and enjoy using FT-Stack.
-Note in some cases, you need to name your environment `venv` or `env` or add its name to `.gitignore`.
+Note in some cases, you need to name your environment `venv` or `env` and/or add its name to `.gitignore`.